ciscoheat/superforms-web/src/routes/concepts/enhance/+page.md

 });
 ```

-These are the most boring ones, we'll get to the fun stuff soon!
+These three superForm options are the most technical ones; if you're dealing with a single form per page, you can most likely skip this section.

 ### applyAction